 One person’s idea can catalyze further inspiration and discussion among team members.
 As ideas are shared and discussed, new insights emerge, and innovative solutions can take shape.
 The collaborative environment encourages an open exchange of thoughts, which leads to a rich pool of diverse ideas.

-Moreover, combining individual expertise and knowledge within a collaborative team can lead to powerful outcomes.
-Each team member brings unique skills and experiences, contributing to a comprehensive approach to problem-solving and decision-making.
-The collective expertise enables teams to address challenges holistically and consider different aspects of the problem.
+Combining individual expertise and knowledge within a collaborative team can lead to powerful outcomes.
+Each team member brings unique skills and experiences, contributing to a complete approach to problem-solving and decision-making.
+The collective expertise enables teams to address challenges as a whole and consider different aspects of the problem.

 7. More effective problem-solving